LioQing/doge/plan.md

 - Static, kinematic, dynamic rigid body simulation
 - [Box2D](https://box2d.org/) is used
 - **SHOULD NOT** be used with the parent-child system

+# Built-In Components

+## Shapes

+Includes:

+- RectangleShape
+- CircleShape
+- ConvexShape

+Usage:

+- Rendered and drawn by engine on screen
+- Top-left is origin (0, 0), except ConvexShape

+## Colliders

+Includes:

+- RectangleCollider
+- CircleCollider
+- ConvexCollider

+Usage:

+- Use with RigidBody to simulate collisions
+- Centroid is origin (0, 0), except ConvexCollider